odysseyalive/lampready/README.md

 It should work on any Linux distribution that runs on [systemd](https://systemd.io/), which is most of them.
 Both Podman and Buildah will also need installed.

+Enhanced Security Features
+---

+This version includes several security and usability enhancements:

+* Enhanced permission management with proper user mapping instead of running Apache as root
+* Apache now runs on standard ports (80/443) using proper user permissions
+* Files created by the container will have proper ownership matching your host user
+* Container processes run with limited privileges using security options

 NOTE: If you receive permission denied notices for vm.max_map_count, run the following command from root: